libapps/libapps-mirror/nassh/doc/FAQ.md

 ## Is there a mailing list to discuss hterm or Secure Shell?

-  Yes, the public chromium-hterm mailing list is here: <https://goo.gl/RYHiK>.
+  Yes, there is a public [chromium-hterm mailing list] anyone can join!

 ## Can I connect using a public key pair or certificate?